LincolnSteinLab/icgc-viewer/README.md

 ```

 ## 4. Adding new tracks
 We have some basic example tracks in `data/tracks.conf`.
 You can also add new tracks by using the ICGC Dialog accessible within JBrowse.
 These are present in the menu under `ICGC`.
-See [Dynamic Track Generation](#dynamic-track-generation) for more details
+See [Dynamic Track Generation](#dynamic-track-generation) for more details.

 ## 5. Run JBrowse
 You'll have to run the following commands: